Search continues for elderly couple missing from Inland Empire nudist resort for several days

 She says that another neighbor was the first to become concerned when they found the couple wasn't ready for church on Sunday like they usually are.

-"Went inside their home to see if they would be okay inside and they didn't find them in there," Marinelli said.
-"But, they found Stephanie's purse was in there, cane was in there. ...
-TV was left on, computer was left on, it was just very suspicious for them to be gone."
+"(They) went inside their home to see if they would be OK inside and they didn't find them in there," Marinelli said.
+"But, they found Stephanie's purse was in there, (her0 cane was in there. ...
+(The) TV was left on, (the) computer was left on.
+It was just very suspicious for them to be gone."

-The circumstances has many in the community fearing the worst, especially while the community experiences a rash of unusual crimes like vandalism and break-ins.
+The circumstances have many in the community fearing the worst, especially while the area experiences a rash of unusual crimes like vandalism and break-ins.

 The recent events already had many living on edge, uneasy with the sudden change happening around their homes.